 1. Leading in children’s ministry is not primarily about the kids.

-2. Everyone would assume that I knew how to change a diaper…I didn’t.
+2. Everyone would assume I knew how to change a diaper.
+I didn’t!

-4. The standard answer in Kids’ Church is “Jesus,” “God” or “the Bible.”
+4. The standard answer in children’s church is “Jesus,” “God” or “the Bible.”

-5. Jesus gave a promise and a warning about serving kids (look it up: Mark 10:42).
+5. Jesus gave a promise and a warning about serving kids.
+(Look it up: Mark 10:42.)
 He didn’t do this for any other group.

-11. People can be very creative in saying no to serving.
+11. People can be very creative in saying “no” to serving.